20 KPIs Budgeting the brief for international conferences in Japan (2025)

 Rehearsal Completion Rate (%)

-Budget for rehearsals early and confirm bilingual crews through a trusted vendor directory.
-Cross-check compliance and logistics with JNTO and MOFA.
-Following ICCA standards while respecting Japan’s culture of precision ensures every cue, transition, and spotlight lands exactly where it should.
+Book rehearsals early, confirm bilingual crews via your vendor directory, and cross-check compliance with JNTO and MOFA.
+Following ICCA standards while respecting Japan’s precision culture ensures every cue and spotlight lands perfectly.

 Incident Resolution Time (minutes)